dsampinski/mcstatusbot/README.md

 Interval (in seconds) between each server ping

-> playersInterval
+> updateInterval

-Interval (in seconds) between each player list update (the status update interval is constant at 5 minutes)
+Interval (in seconds) between each status update

 > addressesPerGuild